mikro8/google-home-speak/README.md

 ## 2.speak
 **sends string to google translate gets the audio mime and sends it to initialized google home device**
 arguments are **text: string**, this is the sentence to say and **lang: string**, this is language in which is the text (default en)
-returns obiect with info about played media
+returns promise resolving to object with info about played media

 # Installation (I might add it to npm/yarn later)
 npm install github:mikro8/google-home-speak